Geoffrey M. Ossias is a member of the firm's Corporate Services Group and co-chairs the firm’s Emerging Growth Companies practice.

 Prior to joining Quarles, Mr. Ossias was counsel with a premier Silicon Valley emerging growth firm, Cooley, LLP.
 And prior to beginning his private practice, Mr. Ossias was Senior Counsel with the Securities and Exchange Commission’s Division of Corporation Finance in Washington, D.C.

-Mr. Ossias also brings to his practice significant business-side experience as a co-founder of two successful ventures based in the San Francisco Bay Area during the 1990s, including MyPoints.com, a publicly traded (Nasdaq: MYPT) Internet marketing firm acquired by an affiliate of United Airlines in 2001.
+Mr. Ossias also brings to his practice significant business-side experience as one of the co-founders of MyPoints.com, a publicly traded (Nasdaq: MYPT) Internet marketing firm based in San Francisco and acquired by an affiliate of United Airlines in 2001.
 As MyPoints' senior executive responsible for corporate development and investor relations, Mr. Ossias oversaw strategic partnerships and the company’s initial and follow-on offerings raising more than $200 million.

-Mr. Ossias sits on the Board of Directors of the Arizona Technology Investor Forum, the leading angel investor group serving startups in the Phoenix area, guest lectures at the Thunderbird School of Global Management and sits on the steering committee of Seed Spot, a Phoenix-based incubator.
+Mr. Ossias sits on the Board of Directors of the Arizona Technology Investor Forum, the leading angel investor group serving startups in the Phoenix area, and Seed Spot, a Phoenix-based incubator.

 A representative selection of Mr. Ossias’ transactional experience* includes: